-The Founding of the John B. Coleman Library
+Architect’s rendering of John B. Coleman Library – Groundbreaking Ceremony 1986

 Plans for the John B. Coleman Library at Prairie View A&M University were conceived and developed as early as 1983-84, as more space was needed to hold the growing library collection held in the first Library Building constructed on the campus in 1945, the W.R.
 Banks Library.
 According to the 1987 Yearbook, the W.R.
 Banks Library (constructed in 1945) was “….expanded with a “half-million dollar addition to the building in 1968….and provides seating for five-hundred readers.
 The fast-growing total collection contains 260,000 volumes, 168,298 microfilms, a Texas State Documents Collection, curriculum materials, and a Prairie View A&M Archival Collection.
 Over 1,976 periodicals and other serials are currently received by the library…the building itself has not grown with the materials accumulated and a “new grand library” with five stories is being constructed and is scheduled to open in 1988.”

 The Groundbreaking Services for the “new library building” were held on July 18, 1986.
 Mr. Robert Wedgeworth, then Dean of the Columbia University Library School, and former Executive Director of the American Library Association (ALA) was the keynote speaker.